-The 1100/60 is available for purchase or on a one-year or five-year lease.
+The 1100/70 is available for purchase or on a one-year, fiveyear, or six-year lease.
+Third-party leases are also available.
 All software except the operating system is unbundled.
-On-site service for operating system support can be obtained for a flat monthly fee.
-Sperry also offers a sevenyear lease to state and local governments and to educational institutions.
+Onsite Local Support Service (previously called Extended Support Service) for operating system support can be obtained for a flat monthly fee.
+Sperry also offers a seven-year lease to state and local governments and to educational institutions.
 Educational institutions are eligible for an additional 10 percent discount.
 The discount does not apply to maintenance service charges.

 CONTRACT TERMS: The standard Sperry use and service agreements allow unlimited use of the equipment (exclusive of the time required for remedial and preventive maintenance).
 There are no extra-use charges.
 The basic maintenance charge covers maintenance of the equipment for nine consecutive hours a day between the hours of 7 a.m. and 6 p.m., Monday through Friday.
 Extended periods of maintenance are available at premium rates.
-The premiums for additional coverage are a percentage of the base maintennance rate and are as follows:
+The premiums for additional coverage are a percentage of the base maintenance nance rate and are as follows:

-Hours of Coverage
+l· lours s of (Cove rage

 4 8 9 10 12 16 18 20 24

 Monday through Friday 100 105 110 115 120 125 130

-Saturday 5 8 9 11 12 14 15
+Saturday 5 8 9 11 15 14 15

-Sunday and Holidays 7 10 12 - 14 16 18 20
+Sunday and Holidays 7 10 12 14 16 18 20